joevo2/blog/site/content/post/first.md

 Here are some of the [example](https://jamstack.org/examples/) in shown in JAM Stack.

 Then I started my journey on building my own version of it.
 I wanted a proper online presences where people can get all the information they want about me, by me.
 Instead of humiliating and adolescence silly post that I've scattered throughout the internet.

+My CTO suggested to just pay for the hosted ghost but I was too cheapskate for that.
+Then he suggested surge and I remember someone recommended Netlify.
+Gave it a try and boom.

 (Please forgive my bad grammar)